comparchsa/calm.github.io/pages/faqs.md

 <details>
 <summary>I joined the research track.
 What should I expect?</summary>
 <p>
 The research track aims to help the mentee get feedback on the current project, brainstorm new ideas, and/or get new ideas from a mentor in related areas or the industry.
-Please be explicit with your mentor about your expectations in the initial stage of this mentorship.
+Please note that mentors and mentees should reach a mutual agreement about the responsibilities and expectations.
+In general, the types of things mentees likely cannot expect on include: explicit research advice about their projects, reading the mentees research paper drafts, etc. Some PhD mentors might be willing to do so.
 </p>
 </details>